 How a Moriarty dial is made

-the art of Grand Feu enamel
+The art of Grand Feu enamel

 Enamel being prepared for painting onto a watch dial